radcolor/TweaksKM/CONTRIBUTING.md

-# Contributing to project
+# Contributing to the project!

 Hey!
-We are delighted to see your interest in helping and contributing us on Tweaks app.
+We are delighted to see your interest in helping and contributing us on TweaksKM app.

 Let's get started with setting up the development enviornment for work and app to run.
 Please read all the steps below carefully.